|By Luu - Own work, CC BY-SA 4.0, |

 So Kaori Sakamoto and the rest will likely rotate in their own orbit, while Kamila and Alexandra remain in theirs, a sport of high artistry tainted by a series of ugly events.

 Looking back, it feels as though there were so many ways this could have been handled better.
 The Russians could have accepted the doping test, pleaded for a shortened suspension period and settled for losing the Team Gold.
-Valieva would have served the ban (moot, in any case, if Russia would have invaded Ukraine anyway) and returned to competition about now, in mid-2023.
+Valieva would have served the ban (moot, in any case, if Russia would have invaded Ukraine anyway) and returned to competition about now, in mid-2023 or even earlier.
 Or they could have appealed, pulled Valieva from the singles anyway and tried to hold on to the Team medal if the appeal was upheld.
 Note that, in either case, they were pretty much assured of winning singles gold through Scherbakova or Trusova.
 There was no one on the rink that night that was going to come within twenty points of either.
 And that would have been better, no doubt, for Valieva’s mental health too.
 She would have been just as much the 'wronged martyr', and she could have come back after serving the ban, still good enough, I am sure, to compete at the top level.
 After all, though Eteri Tutberidze rarely works with girls after they hit puberty, if anyone has the skill to maintain her standard, it's Kamila.

 But its unlikely the Russian Federation was particularly bothered about the athlete, or her longevity.
 Perhaps all they saw, and cared about, was that 'podium sweep'.